CathJex/shop/README.md

 # shop
-Shop sidebar element for OJS
+Shop sidebar element for OJS (in use, May 2020)